Samsung/tizen-docs/docs/application/dotnet/guides/nui/styling-controls-with-xaml.md

 ### Load theme in NUI application

-To use the theme implemented in XAML you need to do the following three steps:
+To use the theme implemented in XAML, follow these steps:

-1. Create theme object: `Theme theme = new Theme("PATH")`, where PATH is a full path to XAML file in a project.
+1. Create a theme object, `Theme theme = new Theme("PATH")`, where PATH is a full path to the XAML file in a project.
-2. Use `ThemeManager` to apply theme: `ThemeManager.apply(theme)`
+2. Use `ThemeManager` to apply theme as `ThemeManager.apply(theme)`
-3. Use style defined in the XAML file in NUI component by set StyleName parameter: `component.StyleName = "xaml_style_name"
+3. Use style defined in the XAML file in NUI component by setting the StyleName parameter to `component.StyleName = xaml_style_name`

-Following example explains above steps for TextLabel NUI component:
+The following example explains the implementation of the `TextLabel` NUI component:

 ```csharp
 using Tizen.NUI;